 Now, if you are shopping at your local grocery store, you are likely not going to find any Grand Crus there.
 Depending on the grocery store, you may not even find any “Village wines” in there, as if a wine is good enough to identify by its village, it is because the village is of some renown.

-Most labels at your local grocery store will only have an AOP/AOC label.
+Most labels at your local grocery store will only be table wines or have an AOP/AOC label.
 For the higher-end French wines, you may have to visit a specialized wine shop.
 You can read more about French wines labels and how to read a label in French here.

 Buy a bottle of Alsace Reisling here.

 The historical province of Beaujolais, which is today part of Bourgogne (Burgundy), produces some of the most exported wines in the world.
 The Beaujolais is usually a light red wine made principally from Gamay grapes.